jezzarax/arm_book_exercises/readme.md

 1. Ex 5.11 is blocked due to the dataset from the website has different structure from the examples in the book.
 2. Some models for chapter 6 are not present in statsmodels or sklearn.
 I'll skip it for now as the general approaches and ideas are clear so far.
+3. Ex 7.4 to be reviewed and the sim function to be extracted separately